 When to visit the Alhambra

 When I first visited the Alhambra I said it was the most amazing place I’d ever seen in all my travels.
-Two years and many more places visited since, and I think it still is.
+I think it still is after two years and many more places have been visited since.

 Want more of Granada?
-Read about Granada’s amazing street art and how to find it, or see why you need to add the nearby Las Alpujarras onto your Spain trip!
+Read about Granada’s amazing street art and how to find it, or see why you need to add the nearby Las Alpujarras to your Spain trip!

 If you liked it, pin it!